dukeyico/Student-Management-System/README.md

 ## Overview

 The **Student Management System** is a robust backend application designed to handle the administrative operations of a school.
-Built using the **MVC (Model-View-Controller)** architecture, this system provides RESTful APIs for managing student records, course enrollments, and academic data.
+Built using the **MVC (Model-View-Controller)** architecture, this system provides RESTful APIs for managing student personal records.

 This project demonstrates a production-ready implementation of a Spring Boot application, complete with cloud deployment, database integration, and automated CI/CD pipelines.